 I. MISSION

 The Staff Assembly of The University of North Carolina shall gather and exchange information on behalf of the staff of The University of North Carolina.
 The Assembly shall, through the appropriate channels, advise and communicate with officers of the University, and through these officers, the Board of Governors, on matters of importance to staff members in the University.
-The Assembly shall foster and nurture the establishment and growth of staff organizations of the constituent institutions of The University of North Carolina and of System Office.
+The Assembly shall foster and nurture the establishment and growth of staff organizations of the constituent institutions of The University of North Carolina and of the General Administration.
 The Staff Assembly will represent all permanent employees of the University except the faculty.

 II.
 MEMBERSHIP